lenushealth/docs/getting_started/acting_as_agent.md

 agency-query-token: <token-value>
 ```

-Once used, an AgencyQueryToken cannot be reused.
+An AgencyQueryToken can only be used once.

-AgencyQueryTokens expire after 30 seconds.
+An AgencyQueryToken must be used within 30 seconds of issue.